wttai004/git_workshop/2_branches_and_merges.md

 **Stack exchange answer elaborating subtleties in git pull and git merge**: https://stackoverflow.com/questions/71768999/how-to-merge-when-you-get-error-hint-you-have-divergent-branches-and-need-to-s

-# On remote repositores

-Remotes (e.g., GitHub) have their own branches.
-Locally you track them via remote-tracking refs like origin/main.
-A local branch typically has an upstream it tracks (e.g., dev ↔ origin/dev).

-git pull is shorthand for:
-	1.	git fetch (update your remote-tracking branches), then
-	2.	integrate those fetched commits into your current branch — by default via merge, or via rebase if configured/asked.

 Merge/rebase operations on remote branches are identical to local ones, except you call them as origin/main, origin/branch_name, etc.

 # Other useful commands